Potatita/DJangoTuto/README.md

 ## TUTORIAL DJANGO

-A tutorial from oficial documentation to use properly DJango framework <a> [https://docs.djangoproject.com/en/4.1/intro/tutorial01/]</a>
+Tutorial from oficial <a href="https://docs.djangoproject.com/en/4.1/intro/tutorial01/">documentation</a> to use properly DJango framework